maesenka/hibernate-spatial-demo/README.md

 			<artifactId>geolatte-geojson</artifactId>
 			<version>1.8.0</version>
 		</dependency>
 ```

 The `Trajectory` entity class is the same as above, except we also add getters for the member variables.

-To create a basic Json REST service for creating, updating and retrieving trajectories, we only need to create
+To create a basic JSON REST service for creating, updating and retrieving trajectories, we only need to create
 a `Repository` and make sure that Jackson can (de)serialize `Trajectory` entities.

-The Json serialization can be handled by a custom Json builder
+The JSON serialization can be handled by a custom JSON builder:

 ```java